robi56/harmful_memes_block_fusion/README.md

 <b>Special Notes</b>
 1. Note that due to the security purpose , only 50 samples are added to the data/ folder for skipping data conversion in model training</b>

-2. To run image related models,  images must be needed in both train_images and test_images folder</b>
+2. To run image related models,  images must be needed in both train_images and test_images folder in this directory path. train_images folder needs to contain both train and dev images</b>